jfmonteil/Pentaho-Google-Sheet-Plugin/README.md

 ### Service Account Tab
 Lets you pick your google service account client secret json file.
+Application Name : Your application name for the service account in the Google Developer Console.
+Timeout lets you specify an HTTP tiemout
+Impersonation lets you impersonate your service account **ONLY if you have a GSUITE account** you need to gor through these steps as well : https://cloud.google.com/iam/docs/impersonating-service-accounts

 Lets  you test your access to the API.
 On success you should see the following screen

 ### Spreadsheet tab